Visit our new website. We'd appreciate your feedback!

 The Walk will welcome 3.5-metre-tall puppet Little Amal to Coventry in July, as part of an International Art project taking in eight countries.
 Representing a young refugee, Little Amal is travelling more than 8,000km from the Turkey/Syrian border to raise awareness of the crisis facing refugees across Europe, and a series of events will take place in Coventry to mark her arrival.

 Highly Sprung are also set to deliver CastAway between July and August, an outdoor theatre production exploring the impact of plastic pollution on the world’s waterways.
-As part of a collaboration with the Canal & River Trust, the performance will seek to raise awareness with eye-catching visuals and street performances to capture the imaginations of those of all ages.
+As part of a collaboration with the Canal & River Trust, the performance will seek to raise awareness with eye-catching visuals and street performances to capture your imagination.

 A virtual announcement for the 2021 International Booker Prize will also be made from the city, marking the first time it will be made outside London.
 The Coventry Big Booker Read will follow, with people invited to read the winning novel across the city.